jitsi/handbook/docs/dev-guide/iframe-events.md

 ### secondScreenError

-Provides event notifications about a second-screen window that could not be opened or set up.
-No window exists afterwards, so nothing has to be closed in response, and retrying the command is safe.
+Provides event notifications about a second-screen window that failed.
+Nearly all of these are failures to open or set up the window: no window exists afterwards, so nothing has to be closed in response, and retrying the command is safe.
+The exception is `shared-video-error`, which comes from a window that is already open and stays open.

 The listener receives an object with the following structure: